Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Methodology

-\item \textbf{Lifting (Reconstruction):} The Ritz values $\mu_j$ serve as approximations for the exact eigenvalues $\lambda_j$.
-The corresponding Ritz vectors are lifted back to the full space to approximate the eigenfunctions:
+\item \textbf{Lifting (Reconstruction):} The Ritz values $\mu_j$'s serve as approximations for the exact eigenvalues $\lambda_j$'s.
+The corresponding Ritz vectors are lifted back to obtain the approximated eigenfunctions:

-\end{enumerate} This procedure ensures that the reconstructed eigenfunctions $\tilde{u}_j$ strictly reside within the predicted subspace $\mathcal{U}$ and optimally satisfy the variational formulation restricted to that subspace.
+\end{enumerate} This procedure ensures that the predicted eigenfunctions $\tilde{u}_j$ strictly reside within the predicted subspace $\mathcal{U}$.

-The primary motivation for this hybrid approach stems from the computational bottleneck inherent in the Finite Element Method (FEM).
-In standard FEM workflows, the assembly of the system matrices is relatively fast, scaling linearly with the number of elements.
-The computational dominance lies in solving the Generalized Eigenvalue Problem (GEP).

-While the system matrices $\mathbf{A}$ and $\mathbf{B}$ are typically sparse, allowing for efficient $\mathcal{O}(N)$ matrix-vector products, standard solvers rely on iterative Krylov subspace methods (e.g., Arnoldi or Lanczos iterations).
-A critical limitation of these methods is their initialization: they typically commence with a random starting vector.
-Due to this lack of prior knowledge, the solver requires a substantial number of iterations to "filter out" the unwanted spectral components and converge to the target eigenspace.
-Consequently, although the asymptotic complexity per iteration is linear, the large constant factor, determined by the number of iterations required for convergence, makes the eigensolver the overwhelming computational cost in the pipeline.

-In contrast, our proposed pipeline bypasses this iterative search, drastically reducing the online computational burden: \begin{itemize} \item \textbf{Matrix Assembly:} The parameter-dependent matrix $\mathbf{A}(n)$ is constructed via an update of $\mathbf{M}_n$ followed by a sparse addition.
-This involves only basic sparse matrix arithmetic (e.g., two matrix multiplications and one addition in our implementation), which is computationally inexpensive. \item \textbf{Projection Cost:} The formation of the reduced matrices $\hat{\mathbf{A}}$ and $\hat{\mathbf{B}}$ requires projecting the sparse full matrices onto the predicted basis $\mathbf{Q}_U$.
+The online computational cost of proposed method has three components. \begin{itemize} \item \textbf{Matrix Assembly:} The parameter-dependent matrix $\mathbf{A}(n)$ is constructed via an update of $\mathbf{M}_n$ followed by a sparse addition.
+This involves only basic sparse matrix arithmetic (e.g., two matrix multiplications and one addition in our implementation). \item \textbf{Projection Cost:} The formation of the reduced matrices $\hat{\mathbf{A}}$ and $\hat{\mathbf{B}}$ requires the projection of the sparse full matrices onto the predicted basis $\mathbf{Q}_U$.
 This operation involves sparse-dense matrix multiplications, with a complexity of approximately $\mathcal{O}(N \cdot k_U^2)$. \item \textbf{Solving Cost:} Solving the reduced GEP involves dense matrices of size $k_U \times k_U$, entailing a cost of $\mathcal{O}(k_U^3)$. \end{itemize}

-Given that the subspace dimension $k_U$ is a small constant fixed by the network architecture (independent of the mesh size $N$), the total complexity of our method effectively scales linearly, $\mathcal{O}(N)$, with a very small constant factor.
-This represents a significant speedup over classical iterative solvers, particularly for tasks requiring repeated evaluations such as inverse design or uncertainty quantification.

-Our approach shares conceptual roots with classical Krylov subspace methods (e.g., Arnoldi or Lanczos iterations).
-Classical methods generate a search subspace iteratively by repeatedly applying the operator to a starting vector (e.g., $\mathcal{K}_m = \text{span}\{v, \mathbf{A}^{-1}\mathbf{B}v, \dots\}$).
-While rigorous, these iterations require solving large linear systems at every step, which is expensive.